-A logo must communicate a company’s credibility, which leads to visitor engagement, trust and ultimately the ability of a company to be more persuasive.
-Beyond a bad website, bad logos can sabotage even the simplest forms of marketing communications, such as business cards.
-Imagine if 90% of a company’s potential customers were turned off by the company’s business card.
+A company’s logo serves as a visual representation of its credibility, acting as a gateway to visitor engagement, trust, and the persuasive power of the brand.
+It goes beyond just being an identifier; a poorly designed logo can undermine even the simplest marketing communications, such as business cards.
+Just imagine if the majority of potential customers were put off by a company’s business card.

 – How would you describe your company/business, products/services to someone who has no knowledge of their existence?

-– What makes your company, business and products/services unique in your field of expertise?
-Why do people do business with you?
+– What makes your company, business, and products/services unique in your field of expertise?
+Why do people choose to do business with you?

 – What are your greatest strengths/attributes?

-– How do your customers perceive you now?
-What do you need to change?
+– How do your customers perceive you currently?
+Are there any changes you want to make?

 – How do you differentiate your company from your competitors?
-In contrast, describe your most crucial competitor.
-What can you do to be different, if necessary?
+Describe your most crucial competitor.
+What can you do to stand out, if necessary?

-– List all the touchpoints where your present logo appears now, such as stationery, business cards, signs, trucks, websites.
-Are there any touchpoints you could be using with your new logo but are not now?
+– List all the touchpoints where your current logo appears (stationery, business cards, signs, trucks, websites).
+Are there any additional touchpoints where you could use your new logo but currently do not?

-It’s important in planning your logo to start off right.
-There are three basic systems that most logos fit into: (1) company alphabet letters like IBM; (2) name only, like Exxon; and (3) logo symbol over the company name, (think Continental Airlines and United Way).
-This system allows the planned credibility traits to be communicated with simplicity and impact in a solid form.
-Thus, learning from my mentor Saul Bass, I always rule out the first two logo systems because they limit the ability to project credibility attributes in the logo symbol.
-The more one tries to add the company’s expertise or trustworthy traits to monograms or the name only, the less the logo communicates.
-Also, monogram logos are hard to establish and are expensive to do.
+In logo planning, it’s crucial to start off on the right foot.
+There are three primary logo systems to consider: (1) company alphabet letters (e.g., IBM), (2) name only (e.g., Exxon), and (3) logo symbol combined with the company name (e.g., Continental Airlines and United Way).
+Following the guidance of my mentor Saul Bass, I always rule out the first two logo systems as they limit the ability to project credibility attributes through the logo symbol.
+The more one tries to convey expertise or trustworthiness through monograms or the name only, the less effective the logo becomes.
+Additionally, monogram logos are challenging to establish and can be costly to develop.